-Beyond the High School Graduate: Nearly two-thirds of Admission Trends Survey respondents indicated that transfer students are considerably important to meeting overall recruitment goals, and almost 40 percent rated international students as considerably important.
+Beyond the High School Graduate: More than two-thirds of Admission Trends Survey respondents indicated that transfer students are considerably important to meeting overall recruitment goals, and almost 40 percent rated international students as considerably important.

-Top Recruitment Strategies: Email and institutional websites are the primary means by which colleges recruit transfer and international students.
+Top Recruitment Strategies: Email and institutional websites are the primary means by which colleges recruit first-time freshmen, transfer students, and international students.
 Email and websites are also the top two recruitment strategies for first-time freshmen.
 However, colleges employ a broader range of strategies when recruiting these domestic high school students.
-For this group, five other factors were each rated as considerably important by more than 50 percent of colleges in 2015—campus visits, high school counselors, high school visits, direct mail, and college fairs.
+Four other factors were each rated as considerably important by more than 50 percent of colleges in 2016—campus visits, high school counselors, high school visits, and direct mail.

-Early Decision (ED) and Early Action (EA) Activity Increases: Between Fall 2014 and Fall 2015, colleges reported an average increase of 10 percent in the number of Early Decision applicants and 11 percent in ED admits.
-The number of Early Action applications and the number of students accepted through EA each increased by 7 percent.
+Early Decision (ED) and Early Action (EA) Activity Increases: Between Fall 2015 and Fall 2016, colleges reported an average increase of 5 percent in the number of Early Decision applicants and 6 percent in ED admits.
+The number of Early Action applications increased by 15 percent and the number of students accepted through EA increased by 16 percent.

 Expand / Collapse All

 Learn about key findings regarding undergraduate application volume as well as acceptance and yield rates.Read More

 Learn about the most important factors admission officers consider in evaluating applications.Read More